Cyberbot777/dev-portfolio/README.md

 ## About Me

-I develop AI-powered, full-stack web applications with a focus on clean architecture, security, and maintainability.
+I develop dynamic full-stack web applications with a focus on clean architecture, security, and maintainability.
 My work spans a range of domains, including AI, automation, and Web3.

 My core strengths include:
 - Full-stack engineering with React, TypeScript, FastAPI, and PostgreSQL